dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 The  Phone  Call

 It was a recruiter.
 He had gotten my name as someone who knew C++ and object-oriented design.
-I’m not sure how, but I suspect it had something to do with my Netnews presence.
+I'm not sure how, but I suspect it had something to do with my Netnews presence.

 He said he had an opportunity in Silicon Valley, at a company named Rational.
 They were looking for help building a CASE13 tool.

 The blood drained from my face.
 I knew what this was.
-I don’t know how I knew, but I knew.
-This was Grady Booch’s company.
+I don't know how I knew, but I knew.
+This was Grady Booch's company.
 I saw before me the opportunity to join forces with Grady Booch!

 13. Computer Aided Software Engineering